 10. The balcony is worth every penny

 I am a firm believer that you should get a balcony room.
 I promise it is worth of every single penny.
-Even my sister, who is extremely terrified of heights enjoys the balcony.
-Being able to listen to the sea and waves at any hour of the day, seeing the sunset or sunrise, all of it is incredible.
+Even my sister, who is terrified of heights enjoys the balcony.
+Being able to listen to the sea and waves at any your of the day, seeing the sunset or sunrise, all of it is incredible.